stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/github-ssh/github-ssh.md

     - [`Add Deploy Key to your Repository`](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys)

     > Note: A deploy key is specific to a single repository and cannot be used for multiple repositories.
-    > Save the keys cautiously, you'll need them to save in vault in upcoming tutorials.
+    > Save the keys cautiously, you'll need them to save in `Vault` in upcoming tutorials.

 Cool!
 Let's move on to the next tutorial and store the credentials in Vault.